Top

 Wadhwa: RCT 120 hospitalized patients in India, 74 treated with spironolactone and dexamethasone, and 46 with dexamethasone, showing lower progression with treatment.
 Spironolactone 50mg once daily day 1, 25mg once daily until day 21.

-We performed ongoing searches of PubMed, medRxiv, ClinicalTrials.gov, The Cochrane Library, Google Scholar, Collabovid, Research Square, ScienceDirect, Oxford University Press, the reference lists of other studies and meta-analyses, and submissions to the site c19early.org.
-Search terms were spironolactone, filtered for papers containing the terms COVID-19 or SARS-CoV-2.
-Automated searches are performed every few hours with notification of new matches.
+We perform ongoing searches of PubMed, medRxiv, Europe PMC, ClinicalTrials.gov, The Cochrane Library, Google Scholar, Research Square, ScienceDirect, Oxford University Press, the reference lists of other studies and meta-analyses, and submissions to the site c19early.org.
+Search terms are spironolactone and COVID-19 or SARS-CoV-2.
+Automated searches are performed twice daily, with all matches reviewed for inclusion.
 All studies regarding the use of spironolactone for COVID-19 that report a comparison with a control group are included in the main analysis.
 Sensitivity analysis is performed, excluding studies with major issues, epidemiological studies, and studies with minimal available information.
 This is a living analysis and is updated regularly.

 We extracted effect sizes and associated data from all studies.
 If studies report multiple kinds of effects then the most serious outcome is used in pooled analysis, while other outcomes are included in the outcome specific analyses.
 For example, if effects for mortality and cases are both reported, the effect for mortality is used, this may be different to the effect that a study focused on.
-If symptomatic results are reported at multiple times, we used the latest time, for example if mortality results are provided at 14 days and 28 days, the results at 28 days are used.
+If symptomatic results are reported at multiple times, we used the latest time, for example if mortality results are provided at 14 days and 28 days, the results at 28 days have preference.
 Mortality alone is preferred over combined outcomes.
-Outcomes with zero events in both arms were not used (the next most serious outcome is used — no studies were excluded).
+Outcomes with zero events in both arms are not used, the next most serious outcome with one or more events is used.
 For example, in low-risk populations with no mortality, a reduction in mortality with treatment is not possible, however a reduction in hospitalization, for example, is still valuable.
-Clinical outcome is considered more important than PCR testing status.
-When basically all patients recover in both treatment and control groups, preference for viral clearance and recovery is given to results mid-recovery where available (after most or all patients have recovered there is no room for an effective treatment to do better).
+Clinical outcomes are considered more important than viral test status.
+When basically all patients recover in both treatment and control groups, preference for viral clearance and recovery is given to results mid-recovery where available.
+After most or all patients have recovered there is little or no room for an effective treatment to do better, however faster recovery is valuable.
 If only individual symptom data is available, the most serious symptom has priority, for example difficulty breathing or low SpO2 is more important than cough.
-When results provide an odds ratio, we computed the relative risk when possible, or converted to a relative risk according to Zhang.
+When results provide an odds ratio, we compute the relative risk when possible, or convert to a relative risk according to86.
 Reported confidence intervals and p-values were used when available, using adjusted values when provided.
-If multiple types of adjustments are reported including propensity score matching (PSM), the PSM results are used.
-Adjusted primary outcome results have preference over unadjusted results for a more serious outcome when the adjustments significantly alter results.
+If multiple types of adjustments are reported propensity score matching and multivariable regression has preference over propensity score matching or weighting, which has preference over multivariable regression.
+Adjusted results have preference over unadjusted results for a more serious outcome when the adjustments significantly alter results.
 When needed, conversion between reported p-values and confidence intervals followed Altman, Altman (B), and Fisher's exact test was used to calculate p-values for event data.
-If continuity correction for zero values is required, we use the reciprocal of the opposite arm with the sum of the correction factors equal to 1 Sweeting.
+If continuity correction for zero values is required, we use the reciprocal of the opposite arm with the sum of the correction factors equal to 189.
 Results are expressed with RR < 1.0 favoring treatment, and using the risk of a negative outcome when applicable (for example, the risk of death rather than the risk of survival).
 If studies only report relative continuous values such as relative times, the ratio of the time for the treatment group versus the time for the control group is used.
-Calculations are done in Python (3.11.5) with scipy (1.11.1), pythonmeta (1.26), numpy (1.25.0), statsmodels (0.14.0), and plotly (5.15.0).
+Calculations are done in Python (3.13.0) with scipy (1.14.1), pythonmeta (1.26), numpy (1.26.4), statsmodels (0.14.4), and plotly (5.24.1).

 We received no funding, this research is done in our spare time.
 We have no affiliations with any pharmaceutical companies or political parties.